844-914-1942

 Before a single drop of water touches your aircraft, take a few minutes to do a thorough walk-around.
 Think of this as a pre-cleaning check-up.
 Look closely for any signs of damage like dents, scratches, or cracks in the paint and fuselage.
 Pay attention to any loose fittings, seals, or panels.
 This inspection isn't just about finding spots that need extra cleaning; it's a critical safety step.
 Catching a small issue at this stage can prevent it from worsening during the wash or, more importantly, in the air.
 If you notice anything concerning, it's best to consult with a professional before proceeding.

-Wash Your Aircraft Safely
+The Right Way to Wash Your Aircraft

 When it's time to wash, you have two main options: a wet wash or a dry wash.
 For a wet wash, start by rinsing the aircraft with water to remove loose dirt and debris.
 Then, using a soft sponge or brush and an approved aviation-grade soap, wash the aircraft from top to bottom to prevent streaking.
 For a waterless or dry wash, use a high-quality multipurpose cleaner and several clean microfiber cloths.
 This method is great for touch-ups and helps conserve water.
 Regardless of the method, proper drying is key.
 Use a clean, soft microfiber chamois or cloth to dry the surface completely, preventing water spots and ensuring a flawless finish.
 If you spot any maintenance needs during your wash, our AOG services are available to help.